 Why didn't Gonzalez play more than the three games for Boston?
 In his book Early Latino Ballplayers in the United States, Nick C. Wilson points out, "During the course of that season the Red Sox field-tested five utility players at shortstop; Gonzalez was the only man who lasted more than one game.
 It may seem strange that a rookie who hit a triple off one of the best hurlers in the American League in his first at-bat was treated so indifferently."
 Wilson then raises a couple of questions: "Was he too dark-complected to bring back to Boston?
 Did his previous minor league club demand too high a payment for his services?"
 Asked about the conjecture, Wilson replied that he was just guessing, trying to figure some reason why the Red Sox let the draft-exempt Gonzalez go.
 The compensation answer seems unlikely, given what we know of his departure from Springfield, and the fact that he finished the season with Toronto.
 The Red Sox were the last major league club to sign an African American player, so it's not surprising the question of color comes to mind.
 These weren't the Yawkey years, though.
 There was different ownership at the time -- Harry Frazee.
 During the first 20 years of the Red Sox franchise, the team had previously signed two Mexican-American ballplayers (Frank Arellanes and Charlie Hall) and also a full-blooded Native American (Louis Leroy.)
 There was no indication in the Boston press that Gonzalez or any of these other Red Sox players were controversial signings due to their ethnicity.

 When the Red Sox returned home from a 15-game road trip, the title was still very much up for grabs, and Paul Shannon of the Post foreshadowed their arrival, writing how much the Boston fans were looking forward to return of a reanimated Babe Ruth and also the opportunity to see George Cochran, "a brilliant fielder, a clever base runner and the best man that the Red Sox have had at third base since Fred Thomas was called by the draft.
 Cochran is a heady base runner, a fair hitter and a good run getter."
-Therefore, apparently an improvement over Gonzalez in Ed Barrow's estimation.
+Therefore, apparently an improvement over Gonzalez in manager Ed Barrow's estimation.
 As it happened, as soon as Cochran hit Fenway, he began to slump seriously, so Barrow brought in former Boston Brave Jack Coffey (he'd last played in the majors in 1909) from the Tigers, to take over the third base duties.
 All evidence seems to point to Barrow ranking Gonzalez third amongst his choices for third base.

 Gonzalez did play for the Red Sox during one game in New England, an August 18 exhibition game against the New Haven Colonials in Connecticut.
 He played shortstop and batted second, but was 0-for-4 at the plate (with one sacrifice hit.)
 Two days later, he was in a Toronto Maple Leafs uniform.